 You have to wear protective clothing: safety helmet, boots, overalls and high visibility jacket.

 Jobs are often temporary for a few weeks or months at a time.

 You have to travel to different sites.

 The working day starts early and may depend on the hours of daylight.
-You may work long hours in summer and shorter hours in winter.
+You might work long hours in summer and shorter hours in winter.